 Our Infant Community and Children’s House classrooms are host to a huge range of creative arts stimuli.
 From birth to around the age of 6 our children are in their formative years and are constantly seeking to make sense of their surroundings through hands-on interaction.
 Appreciation of the aesthetic is introduced through beauty and order within the environment and a plethora of sensory exploration.
 Working collaboratively with our Montessori teachers, our specialists provide guidance to enhance the children’s expression through their ‘100 languages’.
 Both Infant Community and Children’s House have a session with the dance specialist each week.
 Music, art, and drama happen every day in the classrooms.

 In the Elementary, children’s formative and explorative experiences, as well as their familiarity with a range of expressive techniques, allow them to integrate the creative arts into their daily work.
 For example, Elementary children plan how to illustrate projects, construct pieces of creative writing, dramatise their own writing or that of others, and create rules for outdoor games.
 Each afternoon is spent working with specialist teachers.
 Often inspired by classroom interests, and fed by themes such as The Great Stories, the elementary children explore a range of ways to demonstrate their knowledge.

 Children explore musical rhythms, instruments (including voice), notation and composition in large and small groups.
 They use music to interpret other aspects of the curriculum, for example through investigating world music, the history of music, and famous composers.
-Private tuition is also available from our music specialists in ukulele and percussion.
+Private tuition is also available from our music tutor in piano and violin.